top of page

 Instructions

-Preheat broiler over high heat.
-Line a sheet pan with foil.
-Add poblanos to pan and broil until charred on all sides, turning occasionally, 8-12 minutes.
+1. Heat the broiler over high heat and line a small sheet pan with foil.
+Arrange whole poblanos on prepared pan and broil, turning every four minutes, until charred on all sides, 8-12 minutes total.

-Place hot poblanos in a heat-proof bowl, cover with plastic wrap, and let steam 20 minutes.
+2. Place hot poblanos in a heat-proof bowl, cover tightly, and let steam for 20 minutes.
 Once cool enough to handle, remove blackened skins, stems, ribs, and seeds, and discard.
 (A few bits of blackened skin remaining are okay; avoid washing poblanos.)
 Slice chilies lengthwise into ¼” strips and set aside.

-In a pan over medium heat, melt 2 tablespoons butter.
+3. In a large pan over medium heat, melt 2 tablespoons butter.
 Add onion and ½ teaspoon salt and cook until softened, 5-7 minutes.
 Add garlic and cook 1 minute more.
-Add corn and cook until bright yellow, then fold in sour cream, black pepper, and reserved poblanos.
+Add corn and cook until bright yellow, about 1 minute, then stir in poblanos and freshly ground black pepper.
+Fold in sour cream, then remove from heat.
 Cover and keep warm.

-Preheat a pan over medium heat.
-Add one folded quesadilla to pan and cook until browned on the bottom about 2 minutes.
+2. Preheat a medium pan over medium heat.
+Add two folded quesadillas to pan and cook until browned on the bottom, about 2 minutes.
 Flip and cook on the other side until browned, about 2 minutes more.
 Remove to a cutting board and repeat with remaining filled tortillas.
-Cut each quesadilla into 3 wedges and serve immediately.

 Originally posted March 24, 2025.